apache/skywalking/docs/en/setup/backend/backend-fetcher.md

 ## Kafka Fetcher

 Kafka Fetcher pulls messages from Kafka Broker(s) what is the Agent delivered.
 Check the agent documentation about the details.
-Typically JTracing Segment, Service/Instance properties, and VM Metrics data are supported.
+Typically Tracing Segments, Service/Instance properties, JVM Metrics, and Meter system data are supported.
 Kafka Fetcher can work with gRPC/HTTP Receivers at the same time for adopting different transport protocols.

 Kafka Fetcher is disabled in default, and we configure as following to enable.